Students in their final year of upper secondary studies

 What's needed to be offered a place?

 In order to be offered a place in a course or programme, an applicant must meet the eligibility criteria (both general and specific) and have a merit rating.
-The merit rating is calculated based on the student's completed upper secondary course work and grades achieved.
+The merit rating is similar to a grade point average and is calculated based on your completed upper secondary course work and grades achieved.
 This merit rating is used to rank the students who have applied for the same course or programme.

 The selection process for bachelor's level courses for the first round autumn semester takes place in April.
-Students who are in their last year of upper secondary school are unable to present a completed transcript and, as such, cannot receive a merit rating or compete for places.
-By the time the student has completed their studies, the majority of international bachelor's admissions decisions have already been made.
+Students who are in their last year of upper secondary school are unable to submit a completed transcript.
+This means they cannot receive a merit rating and compete for places.
+By the time the student has completed their studies, the majority of admissions decisions have already been made.

 Students from an EU/EEA country